How to Maintain an Audit Trail for Container Inspections

 Timestamping at the Moment of Capture — Not on Upload

-ConPDS Checker records the precise timestamp and GPS coordinates at the moment each photo is taken — not when it is uploaded to the server.
+ConPDS Checker records the precise timestamp and device-recorded geographic capture location when available at the moment each photo is taken — not when it is uploaded to the server.
 This distinction is operationally critical: if timestamp data is only applied on upload, the record can be challenged as retrospective.
-Every ConPDS image carries immutable capture-time metadata that survives the transfer to the central platform intact.
+Photos captured in the mobile app cannot be tampered with in flight; capture-time metadata survives transfer to the central platform.
+Device GPS is not independently verifiable proof of presence — it is the location the device recorded when configured and available.

 Container-Number Validation via AI-Powered Container Number OCR